wp-plugins/reorder-gallery/readme.txt

 == Frequently Asked Questions ==

+= One I have them in the order I want them, what do I have to do? =

+Simply click the "Save all changes" button to save their order.

 = How do I change the order? =

 Each image will have an "Order" field.
 The lower the number in that field, the earlier in the gallery it is.
+If you use the drag and drop sorting, this field is updated for you.

 = What if some images have the same value? =